irgroup-classrooms/individual-assignments-sophieeliane/assignments/02/linuxjourney.md

 # Frage 8
 Exercises
 Run less on a file, then page up and around the file.
 Try searching for a specific word.
-Quickly navigate to the beginning or the end of the file.
+Quickly navigate to the beginning or the end of the file. ladmin@SLY-SBOOK3 MINGW64 /c/Users/selia/OneDrive/th köln/3 Semester/DIS08 DatenmodellierungData Modelling
+$ less textfile.txt

+q - Used to quit out of less and go back to your shell.
+Page up, Page down, Up and Down - Navigate using the arrow keys and page keys. g - Moves to beginning of the text file.
+G - Moves to the end of the text file.
+/search - You can search for specific text inside the text document.
+Prefacing the words you want to search with / h - If you need a little help about how to use less while you’re in less, use help.

 Quiz
 How do you quit out of a less command?